Query

 • Discover how data is gathered, disaggregated, contextualized, shared and utilized by campus community members for health promotion.

-• Using data and research to tell stories of our campus communities to build champions, influence decisions, and develop resources.
+• Using data and research to tell stories of our campus communities to build champions, influence decisions, develop resources, and advocate for policy change.

 • Describe the complexity of data and its use in building a salutogenic narrative.